ACRONIMAX/mobile-security/Readme.md

 > **NOTE**
 >
->Remember to check if any other package you use in your project, have some notes about another rules you must need to add.
-Because use the **proguard-rules.pro** may broke your app if you don't pay attention or omit those rules the autor of the packages give you.
+>Remember to check if any other package you use in your project has notes about another rule you must bed.
+Because use the **proguard-rules.pro** may break your app if you don't pay attention or omit those rules the author of the package gives you.

 ### Ionic Rooted Device Checking

-You can alchive these by using the **Diagnostic Plugin** to check if the device is rooted. keep in mind that have many other functions if you want to check it.
+You can achieve these by using the **Diagnostic Plugin** to check if the device is rooted.
+Keep in mind that have many other functions if you want to check it.

 :package: [Cordova Diagnostic Plugin](https://github.com/dpa99c/cordova-diagnostic-plugin#isdevicerooted)

 ### Ionic Detect Jailbrek Phone

-Another layer will be to use some library to check if your app is launch on insecure OS like Jailbreak.
-I found this library to help checking the **Jailbreak**, check the documentation to set up.
+Another layer will be to use some library to check if your app is launched on an insecure OS like Jailbreak.
+I found this library to help prevent the **Jailbreak** and the documentation for setting it up.

 :package: [Jailbreak/Root Detection Plugin for Apache Cordova](https://github.com/WuglyakBolgoink/cordova-plugin-iroot)